mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Burgess colony was settled by exiles from the Kingdom of Drinax.
-The bizarre world is dominated by species of fungi – there are mushroom-like plants hundreds of metres tall in the fungal forests
+The bizarre world is dominated by species of fungi – there are mushroom-like plants hundreds of meters tall in the fungal forests

 of Burgess.
-The ‘plains’ are covered in a thick carpet of mould.
+The ‘plains’ are covered in a thick carpet of mold.
 The atmosphere is tainted with quadrillions of spores that can infest the lungs of a human; ‘bursting’ was the most common form of death among the first settlers.
 Burgess scientists managed to tame their